Carmen Kass

-Carmen Kass (born 14 September 1978) is an Estonian model and former political candidate.
+Carmen Kass (born 14 September 1978) is an Estonian model and actress.
 She has worked as the face of brands such as Chanel, Versace, Yves Saint Laurent, Gucci, Valentino, Calvin Klein, Ralph Lauren, Christian Dior, Givenchy, and, for ten consecutive years, Michael Kors.
 The American edition of Vogue declared her and Gisele Bündchen the two supermodels of the era on its January 2000 cover.

 Outside of modeling, Kass ran for the European Parliament in 2004 and was the president of the Estonian Chess Federation from 2004 to 2011.

 Early life

-Kass was born in Tallinn and grew up in the village of Mäo, near Paide, Järva County.
+Kass was born in Tallinn, Estonia and grew up in the village of Mäo, near Paide, Järva County.
 Kass, her elder sister Victoria and elder brother Kutty were raised by their mother, Koidu Põder.
 Her father, Viktor Kass, was a chess teacher in Põlva.

 Career

 Modeling

-When Kass was 14 years-old, she was discovered in a supermarket by a model scout from Milan.
+When Kass was 14 years old, she was discovered in a supermarket by a model scout from Milan.
 Her first venture into the modeling world was unsuccessful, and Kass left Milan after a short time.

 Kass then moved to Paris at the age of eighteen.
 She soon received exposure by appearing on the covers of American, French, British, and Italian Vogue, Australian Elle, UK Image, Madame Figaro, and French Numéro.
 Kass's first Vogue cover was French Vogue in November 1997.

 Her career was launched by Anna Wintour, and by 1999, Kass was walking the runway for numerous and diverse top designers, such as Marc Jacobs, Michael Kors, Calvin Klein, Ralph Lauren, Donna Karan, and Dolce & Gabbana; and posing in advertisements for designers and brands, like Calvin Klein, Chanel, Gucci, Donna Karan, Dsquared2, Versace, Givenchy, Fendi, Max Mara, Valentino, Ralph Lauren, Narciso Rodriguez, and even General Motors.
 She also appeared in a Gap denim advertising campaign, and was a spokesperson for Revlon cosmetics, Sephora, and the Christian Dior perfume, J'adore.
 In 2007 alone, Kass booked ten campaigns with notable designers for Spring/Summer collections.
 From 2007 onwards, she became the model and spokesperson for Max Factor.

 Kass was the muse of Michael Kors, and the face of the brand for 10 consecutive years.
 Kass has been also the spokesperson of the Narciso Rodriguez For Her perfume and several of its editions for 17 consecutive years to date.

 Kass was named "Model of the Year" at the 2000 VH1/Vogue Fashion Awards.
 In the year 2002, she was estimated to have been the second-highest-paid model in the world.
 She is well-known for her distinctive runway walk in the fashion industry.
 Despite her height, her feet are relatively small (about an American size seven).

 She opened and closed the Victoria's Secret Fashion Show in 1999, and also walked for the brand in 2000, 2002, 2003, and 2008.

 She is considered to be one of the models who ended the heroin chic era along with Gisele Bündchen.